 Social Security Number

 Before you may begin employment, you must obtain a social security number.
 If this is an on-campus job, your supervisor must prepare a letter on department/company letterhead indicating your pending employment with them and requesting that a social security number be issued.
-This letter must then be signed and brought to Kenneth Felts so that he may review the letter and sign it as well.
-Once you have secured both signatures, you will take the letter along with your passport and I-20 to:
+This letter must then be signed and brought to Kenneth Felts or Melissa Giefer so that they may issue a letter from authorizing you to work.
+Once you have secured both signed letters, you will take the letter along with your passport and I-20 to: